Arkans428/SIM7600G-H-Serial-Audio/README.md

   ```bash
   dotnet add package System.IO.Ports
   ```
-- **System.Management Library**: You'll also need to import the System.Management library so the program can serch for the COM ports using the device id of the modem.
+- **System.Management Library**: You'll also need to import the System.Management library so the program can search for the COM ports using the device ID of the modem.
   ```bash
   dotnet add package System.Management
   ```